who562/WordPress-vs.-Kali/README.md

 Describe any challenges encountered while doing the work

-- Bitdefender and Microsoft antivirus were blocking payloads.
+- Bitdefender and Microsoft antivirus was blocking payloads.

 ## License